 Holy shit!
 This is Veerappan Part II.

-First, I thought that he might be a fiery man with lots of anger and hellfire inside but to my surprise, he turned out to be totally opposite.
+First, I thought that he might be a fiery man with lots of anger and hellfire inside but to my surprise, he turned out to be the opposite.
 He was a calm and soft-spoken man.
 He was on his way to work when we met him.
 He has hurt his leg while cutting a tree for fire.
 I became sad and asked him whether he wishes to be in the city and lead a different life.
 His answer shocked me.

 I would rather kill a tiger than stay in the city.

 His answer made me speechless.
-I very well understood where he was coming from; although, we the city folks are not that bad for sure.
+I understood where he was coming from; although, we the city folks are not that bad for sure.
 He loved his forest too much and wants to lead a simple life with basic facilities like light and a hospital.
 That’s all he wants!
 I couldn’t so much but I, along with few friends have now adopted this hamlet for solar electrification.

 Life is all about contrasts!